Updated on 6th January, 2023 by Martin Astley

-Central heating and running water is vital at every time of the year, but it’s particularly important during the winter.
+Central heating and running water are vital at every time of the year, but they’re particularly important during the winter.

-A home can become miserable and even uninhabitable if it is freezing cold and the water supply has failed, and the problem can just worse and worse, with frozen pipes thawing and leaking and drains becoming backed-up with dirty water.
+A home can become miserable and even uninhabitable if it is freezing cold and the water supply has failed, and the problem can just get worse and worse with frozen pipes thawing and leaking and drains becoming backed up with dirty water.

-Of course, if you have plumbing and drainage cover with 247 Home Rescue, then you won’t have to worry about these issues – you can call us in the midst of a winter blizzard and we will get someone to you without delay.
+Of course, if you have home emergency cover with 247 Home Rescue, then you won’t have to worry about these issues.
+You can call us in the midst of a winter blizzard, and we will get someone to you without delay.

 You might not notice a broken radiator for months, but once you turn your central heating on, a cold radiator will become incredibly obvious!

 - Bleed the radiator.
 This removes any air that is trapped within the radiator and its connected pipes and allows the hot water within the radiator to circulate properly.

 - If this doesn’t work, you may have to clean your radiator.

 To avoid these problems, test your radiators when the weather is still relatively pleasant, so you can bleed or clean them before you need your central heating.